melsdesign/Memory-Game-Project/README.md

 This project is part of the Udacity FEND Nanodegree program.
 Was a real challenge for me

-# You can play the game in your browser by clicking here : https://melsdesign.github.io/Udacity-Memory-Game-Project/
+# You can play the game in your browser by clicking here: https://melsdesign.github.io/Memory-Game-Project/
 # How to Play
 Click here to load the game into your browser: https://melsdesign.github.io/Memory-Game-Project/